top of page

 It is a normal, developmental process to be asking yourself these main questions:

-Am I able to find the right partner or make my marriage work?
+Can I find the right partner or make my relationship work?

-Am I able to be the partner or Dad that I want to be?
+Can I be the partner or Dad that I want to be?

 Who am I?